CumulusNetworks/docs/content/cumulus-linux/Layer-2/Virtual-Router-Redundancy---VRR-and-VRRP.md

 {{%notice note%}}

-  - VRRP is supported in Cumulus Linux 3.7.4.
+  - VRRP is supported in Cumulus Linux 3.7.4 and later.

   - Cumulus Linux supports both VRRPv2 and VRRPv3.
 The default protocol version is VRRPv3.